alanlujan91/SequentialEGM/content/paper/3_multdim.md

 # The EGM$^n$ in Higher Dimensions

-The labor-portfolio problem demonstrates the power of sequential decomposition, but one might wonder whether the approach scales to genuinely high-dimensional state spaces.
-After all, many economically important problems (retirement planning with multiple accounts, durable goods choices, human capital investment) involve multiple state variables that must be tracked simultaneously.
-The pension deposit problem we now examine shows that EGM$^n$ can handle such complexity, though it requires confronting a new challenge: how to interpolate on grids that lose even their topological regularity.
+The labor-portfolio problem in [Section %s](#method) features at most one post-decision state variable per stage, keeping dimensionality manageable.
+Problems where multiple state variables persist across stages present a more demanding test.
+Retirement planning with multiple accounts, durable goods choices, and human capital investment all require tracking several state variables simultaneously.
+The pension deposit problem demonstrates that EGM$^n$ extends to such settings, though the interpolation challenge intensifies: endogenous grids lose even their topological regularity, requiring more sophisticated interpolation methods.

-The labor-portfolio problem in [Section %s](#method) demonstrates the power of sequential decomposition, but one might wonder whether it scales to genuinely multidimensional state spaces.
-Each stage in that problem involved at most one post-decision state variable, keeping dimensionality manageable.
-Can EGM$^n$ handle problems where multiple state variables persist across stages?
-The answer is yes, though doing so requires confronting a more challenging interpolation problem.

 ## A more complex problem